MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

 ### Disable a *.pbiviz* visual

-You can disable a *.pbiviz* visual from being available trough the [organizational store](../developer/visuals/power-bi-custom-visuals.md#organizational-store), while keeping it on the organizational visuals list.
+You can disable a *.pbiviz* visual from being available through the [organizational store](../developer/visuals/power-bi-custom-visuals.md#organizational-store), while keeping it on the organizational visuals list.

 1. In the row of the *.pbiviz* visual you want to disable, select **settings**.

-2. In the **Access** section, disable the setting: *Users in the organization can access, view, share, and interact with this visual*.
+2. In the **Access** section, disable the setting: **Users in the organization can access, view, share, and interact with this visual**.

 After you disable the *.pbiviz* visual, the visual won't render in existing reports, and it displays the following error message: